Biometric Residence Permits Are Transitioning to eVisas

 For a change of address, you need to update your details using the Home Office online service or by filling out the change of circumstances form and sending it to the specified address.
 This process ensures your BRP reflects your current details and maintains legal compliance.

-How to Replace a Lost or Stolen BRP
+How to Replace a BRP

 If you lose your Biometric Residence Permit, you should lodge a report with details on your stolen or lost BRP.

-If you lose your Biometric Residence Permit card while abroad, you must apply for a Replacement BRP Visa before returning to the UK.
+You must apply for a Replacement BRP Visa before returning to the UK.
 It costs £154 and is temporary permission enabling you to re-enter the UK once only.
-Within 3 months of returning to the UK, you should make a BRP Replacement application to receive the official Biometric Residence Permit stating the conditions of your original Visa.
+Within 3 months of returning to the UK, you should make a BRP Replacement application to receive a new immigration status proof stating the conditions of your original Visa.
 Should you miss this deadline, only valid reasons preventing your return on time would be accepted for a late application.

 Failure to apply for a replacement within 3 months can result in a fine of up to £1,000 and possible removal from the UK.